Dynamic Facility Location under Cumulative Customer Demand: Computational Experiments

-\paragraph{Comparison Between DIF and SIF.} Theorem~\ref{thm:tightness} guarantees that the DI Formulation provides a tighter continuous relaxation than the SI Formulation, which should help off-the-shelf solvers to find solutions and prove their optimality faster.
+Theorem~\ref{thm:tightness} guarantees that the DIF provides a tighter continuous relaxation than the SIF, which should help off-the-shelf solvers to find solutions and prove their optimality faster.
 However, this is not always the case nowadays due to other built-in techniques that might impact the branch-and-bound tree in an unexpected (or randomized) manner.
-We therefore evaluate how well Gurobi solves the DI and SI Formulations.
-Figure~\ref{fig:runtimes-c1} presents solution times for instances solved to optimality by DIF and SIF, whereas Figure~\ref{fig:optgaps-c1} presents (proven) optimality gaps for instances not solved to optimality by at least one of them.
-We also report solution times and (proven) optimality gaps averaged over different instance attributes in Appendix~\ref{apx:results}.
-DIF clearly has faster solution times than SIF for instances solved to optimality by both formulations, being approximately $53\%$ faster on average ($4.48$ minutes versus $6.48$ minutes).
-Moreover, DIF proves smaller optimality gaps than SIF within the time limit for instances not solved to optimality by at least one of the formulations, which are $57\%$ smaller on average ($1.97 \%$ versus $6.13 \%$).
-A closer look into the integrality gaps of instances solved to optimality show that the DI Formulation has an average integrality gap three times smaller than one of the SI Formulation.
-These results confirm that tighter continuous relaxation bounds provided by the DI Formulation, evidenced by the average integrality gap, are advantageous to Gurobi when solving the \ourproblem{} in practice.
+We therefore evaluate how well Gurobi solves both formulations.
+Figure~\ref{fig:runtimes-c1} presents solution times for instances solved to optimality by the DIF and the SIF, whereas Figure~\ref{fig:optgaps-c1} presents (proven) optimality gaps for instances not solved to optimality by at least one of them.
+We also report solution times and (proven) optimality gaps averaged over different instance attributes in Online Appendix~F. The DIF clearly has faster solution times than the SIF for instances solved to optimality by both formulations, being approximately $53\%$ faster on average ($4.48$ minutes versus $6.48$ minutes).
+Moreover, the DIF proves smaller optimality gaps than the SIF within the time limit for instances not solved to optimality by at least one of the formulations, which are $57\%$ smaller on average ($1.97 \%$ versus $6.13 \%$).
+A closer look into the integrality gaps of instances solved to optimality show that the DIF has an average integrality gap three times smaller than one of the SIF.
+These results confirm that tighter continuous relaxation bounds provided by the DIF, evidenced by the average integrality gap, are advantageous to Gurobi when solving the \ourproblem{} in practice.